0maaz-01/Old-Portfolio/README.md

 ---

 ## Installation 🛠️ :

+### Make these changes inside Old-Portfolio/src/components/sections/Contact.jsx file
+      .sendForm(
+        // Create your own id from Email JS Website ( https://www.emailjs.com/ ) and obtain these three keys.
+        "your-service-id",// Your Service ID,
+        "your tempelate id", // Your Template ID, form.current,
+        "your public key" // Your Public Key
+    )

-You need to install some dependencies using the command terminal so that the code runs smoothly on your device.
+### You need to install some dependencies using the command terminal so that the code runs smoothly on your device.

-Absolutely!
-Here's the list with the **module name labeled above each installation command** — nice and clean:

----

 ### 📦 Core Dependencies